 85% of Brazil's mangroves are protected, and the Brazilian Blue Initiative is poised protect even more.

-The Brazilian Blue Initiative will expand these protections to additional key mangrove areas in the Northern states of Maranhão and Pará.
+The Brazilian Blue Initiative will expand current protections to additional key mangrove areas in the Northern states of Maranhão and Pará in the form of extractive reserves.
+An extractive reserve is an area of land owned by the Brazilian government that allows for natural resource extraction by local groups or communities.
 Combined, the new extractive reserves of Arapiranga-Tromai, Rio Itapetininga, and Baía do Tubarão encompass over 400,000 ha of coastal and nearshore habitat, including extensive mangrove cover in a recognized Ramsar wetland site.
 The Brazilian government is considering additional extractive reserves in the region, which could bring vital defense to an additional 300,000 ha of coastal habitat.

+Coastal and marine ecosystems are extremely important to the coastal traditional peoples and local communities, not only because they provide livelihoods, but also because they protect them from climate change.
+An average sea level increase between 26cm and 86cm along the Brazilian coast is estimated up to 2100.
 These newly protected areas will be under co-management with local communities as part of the Initiative’s ambition to enhance the sustainable livelihoods and promote the well-being of local communities, which includes over 13,000 traditional fishing families.
 The strategy also includes the restoration of mangroves in abandoned shrimp aquaculture ponds.

 The Initiative will follow the following thematic phases and components of action proposed for all associated projects: